0x4F776C/ip/README.md

 ## Introduction

-TrashBot is a sleek, command-line task management application designed to help you keep track of your daily tasks, deadlines, and events.
-With its intuitive interface and powerful features, TrashBot makes personal task management effortless and efficient.
+TrashBot is designed to keep track of your daily tasks, deadlines, and events.
+With its intuitive interface, TrashBot makes task management effortless and efficient.

 ## Quick Start

 1. Ensure you have Java 17 installed on your computer
-2. Download the latest `trashbot.jar` from our [releases page](https://0x4F776C/ip/releases)
+2. Download the latest `TrashBot.jar` from our [releases page](<https://0x4F776C/ip/releases>)
 3. Open a command terminal and navigate to the folder containing the JAR file
 4. Run the application with `java -jar TrashBot.jar`
 5. Start managing your tasks with the commands listed in the Features section